fusedio/fused-docs/docs/basics/out/felt.md

 Dynamically render XYZ raster tiles on the Felt map.

 As an example, the ["Sentinel Tile Example"](https://github.com/fusedio/udfs/tree/main/public/Sentinel_Tile_Example) public UDF returns an XYZ tile URL of NDVI from the Sentinel dataset.
-Create a new instance of it on your workbench, generate a shared URL, then modify the URL query parameters:
+Create a new instance of it on your workbench and ensure it successfully renders data under `Tile` mode.
+Next, generate a shared URL and moddify it as such:

 - Set `dtype_out_raster` to `png`.
 - Set replace the values after `/run/tiles` with the `/{z}/{x}/{y}` template.